chaendizzle/Terran-Tanks/README_trimmed.txt

  - Goliath: Balanced anti-air missile mech that also has a chaingun attack against land targets.
 Built from the Tier 2 Mech Factory.

+ - Liberator: Splash-damage anti-air fighter that can transform into a anti-ground defender mode with a powerful single-target attack.
+Built from the Tier 2 Air Factory.

  - Marauder: Heavily armored, single-target anti-ground infantry unit.
 Can only attack land.
 Built from the Tier 2 Land Factory.

  - Marine: Cheap, quick infantry unit with high damage for its cost.
 Very weak against splash damage.
 Can attack both land and air.
 Built from the Tier 1 Land Factory.